The PEMAC Constitution can be downloaded from: https://www.pemac.com.au/wp-content/uploads/2024/09/PEMAC-constitution-version-3-2022-5.pdf

 What happens if there is a noise complaint?

-What can I do to make my model more quiet?
+What can I do to make my model quieter?

 Members should always be aiming to make their models as quiet as possible.
 This can be as simple as changing the prop size or prop pitch to installing better quality motors and better ducted fan systems.
 Remember the noise from our models is generated mainly from the prop, rotor or fan blades.
 Poor quality equipment, out of balance props etc, will lead to more noise as will overpowering models.
 Don’t go for more power/speed without considering the additional noise that will be created, be prepared to sacrifice power/speed for stealth.
 Installing good quality components and equipment will always result in less noise and a far more reliable aircraft.